plyush1993/OUKS/README.md

 ## Table of Contents :clipboard:
 - Instruction and introduction into the *OUKS* toolbox is provided by [Basic tutorial](https://github.com/plyush1993/OUKS/blob/main/Basic%20tutorial.pdf) file.
 [Session info](https://github.com/plyush1993/OUKS/blob/main/Session%20Info.txt) and [installed packages](https://github.com/plyush1993/OUKS/blob/main/Used%20packages.pdf) are listed in corresponding files.
 - [Scripts](https://github.com/plyush1993/OUKS/tree/main/Scripts%20(R)) with comments, notes and references are stored in Scripts folder at a previously defined order along with [code](https://github.com/plyush1993/OUKS/blob/main/Scripts%20(R)/Figures%20for%20OUKS.R) for plotting figures associated with [article](https://doi.org/10.1021/acs.jproteome.1c00392).
-- [MS2 spectra](https://github.com/plyush1993/OUKS/tree/main/MS2%20spectra%20(mzXML)) for selected potential biomrkers of bladder cancer are stored in mzXML format at corresponding folder.
+- [MS2 spectra](https://github.com/plyush1993/OUKS/tree/main/MS2%20spectra%20(mzXML)) for selected potential biomarkers of bladder cancer are stored in mzXML format at corresponding folder.
 - [Datasets](https://github.com/plyush1993/OUKS/tree/main/Datasets%20(csv)) in .csv and [other files](https://github.com/plyush1993/OUKS/tree/main/Auxiliary%20files%20(RData)) (.RData, .R) are available for reproducibility from corresponding folders.
 Files descriptions are provived by [Roadmap file](https://github.com/plyush1993/OUKS/blob/main/Roadmap.pdf).
+- [Report](https://github.com/plyush1993/OUKS/tree/main/Report%20(Rmd)) in .Rmd, .pdf and .docx formats were provided as an example to reproduce the *OUKS* code script.

 ## Requirements :building_construction:
 The only requirements are to be familiar with the basic syntax of the R language, PC with Internet connection and Windows OS (desirable), [RStudio](https://www.rstudio.com/products/rstudio/download/) and [R](https://cloud.r-project.org/) (≥ 4.0.0).